hankbao/libreboot/docs/future/old.md

 -------------

-Reading **0xe4361254** (address) in Lenovo BIOS always yields FFFFFFFF, even when writing to it (and writing to it doesn\'t affect brightness controls). \'mtjm\' on IRC found that the buttons (Fn keys) control /sys/class/backlight/acpi\_video0 which has no affect on 61254 (BLC\_PWM\_CTL).
-This person says intel\_backlight has different values and uses the register. devmem2 works, needs checking **lspci -vv** for where the memory is mapped, which is different than on coreboot; mtjm found that it was 0xec061254 on his system (X60 Tablet), and the register value is different too. **This is relevant, because we still don\'t know how backlight controls are actually handled.
+Reading **0xe4361254** (address) in Lenovo BIOS always yields FFFFFFFF, even when writing to it (and writing to it doesn't affect brightness controls). 'mtjm' on IRC found that the buttons (Fn keys) control /sys/class/backlight/acpi\_video0 which has no affect on 61254 (BLC\_PWM\_CTL).
+This person says intel\_backlight has different values and uses the register. devmem2 works, needs checking **lspci -vv** for where the memory is mapped, which is different than on coreboot; mtjm found that it was 0xec061254 on his system (X60 Tablet), and the register value is different too. **This is relevant, because we still don't know how backlight controls are actually handled.
 We got it working by accident.
 We need to know more.**.

 Intel-gpu-tools may prove useful for further debugging: